 Gear Technology: Key Terms Explained

-Module, tooth form, pressure arc - tolerances also play a central role in gearing.
+Module, tooth profile, path of contact — tolerances also play a central role in gearing.